 Allison Gladfelter, Ph.D. is an assistant professor in the School of Allied Health and Communication Disorders.
 Before coming to NIU, Gladfelter received her Ph.D. and clinical master’s degree in speech-language pathology from Purdue University.
 She has also worked clinically on an interdisciplinary diagnostic team at the Riley Hospital for Children in Indianapolis.
-Gladfelter’s research explores language acquisition in children with autism spectrum disorder and specific language impairment with the ultimate goal of developing more evidence-based language interventions for these children.
-In her spare time, Gladfelter enjoys traveling around the globe and recently visited Glattfelden, Switzerland, the hometown of her ancestors.
+Gladfelter’s research explores language acquisition in children with autism spectrum disorder and developmental language disorder with the ultimate goal of developing more evidence-based language interventions for these children.
+Gladfelter is also a founder and facilitator for the NIU Autism Caregiver Group.

 Kacy successfully defended her master's thesis exploring the semantic learning of children with specific language impairment and children with autism.
 Her past research experience at the University of Wisconsin-Milwaukee included working on research projects investigating child speech development, learning English as a second language, and clear speech production compared to typical speech production in adult speakers.
 Kacy also has experience working as a respite care provider with children and adults with disabilities.
 She graduated with her master’s degree in speech-language pathology from Northern Illinois University in May of 2016.